runonbitcoin/run-db/README.md

 Use RUN-DB to:
 - Operate a State Server to improve RUN performance by pre-loading jigs
 - Query balances, volume, history, and other information across many users and contracts
-- Blacklist individual transactions and their descendants easily
+- Blacklist individual transactions and their descendants
 - Create your own local database of transactions your app uses

 ## Requirements